-- Payments from payers located in the third territories mentioned above are outside the scope of the reporting obligation. - Payments from a payer in a third territory to a payee in its mainland would not fall under the reporting obligation. - Payments from a payer in a third territory other than those mentioned above to a payee located in another Member State (different than the mainland) would be in the scope of it (the same for payments from payers located in a third territory other than those mentioned above to payees located in a third country). - Payments to payees located in the third territories mentioned above, from payers located in whatever Member State (different than the third territories mainland) are in the scope of the reporting obligation.
+- payments from payers located in the third territories mentioned above (listed in Article 6 of the VAT Directive), are outside the scope of the reporting obligation. - payments from a payer in a third territory to a payee in its mainland would not fall under the reporting obligation because this is to be considered as a domestic payment.
+The same applies for payments from a payer in a Member State (mainland) to a payee in a third territory of that Member State, - payments to payees located in whatsoever third territories mentioned above, from payers located in whatever Member State (different than the third territories' mainland), are in the scope of the reporting obligation.
 These payments must be reported by the payer's PSP.

-In order for the payer's PSP to determine the location of the payee's PSP, it is recommended to take into account the payee's account number such as the International Bank Identification Number (IBAN) or the Business Identifier Code BIC of the payee's PSP, which is based on the international standard ISO 9362.
+In order for the payer's PSP to determine the location of the payee's PSP it is recommended to take into account the payee's account number such as the International Bank Identification Number (IBAN) or the Business Identifier Code BIC of the payee's PSP, which is based on the international standard ISO 9362.
 However, the location of a branch in a third territory of a Member State might be difficult based on IBAN and BIC.
 Only in some cases, an 11 characters BIC might include an element that identifies the specific location of a branch.
 Still, sometimes even the 11 characters BIC does not give the indication of the third territories that falls in the exception under Article 6 of the VAT Directive.

 Even in such a case, it is still recommended that the payer's PSP will take into account the IBAN of the payee and/or the BIC of the payee's PSP to determine the location of the payee's PSP.
 In case those two indicators will not allow the localisation in a third territory, the payments have to be considered to the mainland.
-Therefore, the payee's PSP will report those payments.
+Therefore, neither the payer's PSP nor the payee's PSP will report those payments.
 In fact, the payer's PSP will consider the payee's PSP as established in another Member State and thus will not report that payments.
+On the other hand, the payee's PSP or the payee account are actually in one of the third territories listed in Article 6 of the VAT directive, and thus outside the territorial scope of the reporting obligation.

-Other information that might identify the exact location of a PSP or its branch might be misleading (e.g. the address might not be updated).
-Therefore, in case of doubts on the best way to determine the location of the payee's PSPs, the payers' PSPs could address their national authority.
+Other information that might identify the exact location of a PSP or its branch might be misleading (e.g. the address might be not updated).
+Therefore, in case of doubts on the best way to determine the location of the payee's PSPs, the payers' PSPs should address their national authority.

-Section 2a of Chapter 4 of Title XI of the VAT Directive applies to PSPs as defined under the Payment Service Directive (EU) 2015/2366 of 25 November 2015), to payment services provided within the Union.
-Therefore, PSPs outside the EU are outside the scope of the reporting obligations.
-That is why, when the payee's PSP is located outside the EU, the payer's PSP will be subject to the obligations laid down in Section 2a of Chapter 4 of Title XI of the VAT Directive.
+Section 2a of Chapter 4 of Title XI of the VAT Directive applies to PSPs as defined under the Payment Service Directive (Directive (EU) 2015/2366 of 25 November 2015), to payment services provided within the Union.
+Therefore, PSPs outside the EU (namely those PSPs that provide payment services only outside the EU) are outside the scope of the reporting obligations.
+That is why, when the payee's PSP is located outside the EU the payer's PSP will be subject to the obligations laid down in Section 2a of Chapter 4 of Title XI of the VAT Directive.